Exotic leaf miner species

 - American serpentine leaf miner (Liriomyza trifolii).

-Liriomyza sativae, the vegetable leaf miner, is native to the Americas but has spread to most parts of the world.
-It has established in the Torres Strait region.
+The vegetable leaf miner, a native of the Americas, has spread to most parts of the world.
+It has established in the Torres Strait region and recently spread to Cape York in far north Queensland, where it is under official control to contain it.

 Growers and home gardeners